One Way Love (Agnetha Fältskog song)

-"One Way Love" is a song by Swedish singer, Agnetha Fältskog.
-It was released as a single in 1985, taken from her eighth solo-album Eyes of a Woman.
+"One Way Love" is a song by Swedish singer Agnetha Fältskog.
+It was released on 10 June 1985 as the second single taken from her eighth studio album Eyes of a Woman (1985).
 The song was written by Jeff Lynne and produced by Eric Stewart.

 The song was the second single to be released from the album and the opening track on the album itself.
 A video was produced, featuring a 1950s tone, in line with the upbeat and somewhat retro feel of the song.

 Jane Esterzhas also recorded a Spanish-language version with vocals by Delana Borges that was mildly well received.